anaddam/wordvault-privacy/index.md

 **Daily Word Notifications**
 Our App uses the following permissions to deliver daily vocabulary notifications:

-- **Exact Alarm Scheduling**: We schedule notifications at your preferred time each day to help you maintain a consistent learning routine
+- **Scheduled Exact Alarms** (SCHEDULE_EXACT_ALARM): We schedule notifications at your preferred time each day to help you maintain a consistent learning routine.
+This permission allows us to deliver timely reminders for your vocabulary learning.
 - **Boot Completion**: We reschedule your daily notifications when your device restarts to ensure you don't miss your learning reminders
 - **Notification Display**: We display notifications to remind you to learn new words